Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

     source install/setup.bash
 Note: You need to be inside the workspace, in the root, to be able to source the packages.

-## Commands to test the pub/sub and service/client communications: lllllllllllll
+## Commands to test the pub/sub and service/client communications:
 sdsdsdsd<br>

 Verify